A coalgebraic treatment of conditional transition systems with upgrades: Introduction

 A conditional transition system (CTS) \cite{ABHKMS12,CTS:Tase2017} is an extension of a labelled transition system that is well suited to model software product lines \cite{2001:SPL:501065}, an emergent topic of research in the field of software engineering.
 In contrast to the commonly used featured transition systems \cite{Classen:2013:FTS}, CTSs are not primarily concerned with the individual features of a software product, but mainly with the individual versions that may arise from the given feature combinations.

-In CTSs \cite{CTS:Tase2017} transitions are labelled with the elements of a partially ordered set of conditions $(\Phi,\leq_\Phi)$, which can be viewed as products in the terminology of software product lines.
-This gives us a compact representation which merges the transition systems for many different products into one single structure.
-A transition labelled $\phi\in\Phi$ can only be taken by instances of product $\phi$.
-Furthermore, with $\phi'\le_\Phi \phi$ we denote that -- during execution -- product $\phi$ can be upgraded to $\phi'$.
+In CTSs \cite{CTS:Tase2017} transitions are labelled with the elements of a partially ordered set of conditions $(\Phi,\leq_\Phi)$, which can be viewed as software products in the terminology of software product lines.
+This gives us a compact representation which merges the transition systems for many different versions into one single structure.
+A transition labelled $\phi\in\Phi$ can only be taken in version $\phi$.
+Furthermore, with $\phi'\le_\Phi \phi$ we denote that -- during execution -- version $\phi$ can be upgraded to $\phi'$.

 Intuitively CTSs evolve in two steps: first, a condition $\phi \in \Phi$ is chosen at a given state; second, a transition is fired which is guarded by the chosen condition.
 Over the course of the run of a CTS, it can perform an operation called \emph{upgrade} in which the system changes from a greater condition $\phi$ to a smaller condition $\phi'\leq_\Phi\phi$.
 This in turn activates additional transitions that may be taken in future steps.
-Originally, CTSs in \cite{ABHKMS12} were defined without upgrades, i.e., $\leq_\Phi$ is equality.
+Originally, CTSs in \cite{ABHKMS12} were defined without upgrades, i.e., $\leq_\Phi$ was fixed to be equality.

 CTS have `monotonous' upgrading in the sense that one can only go down on the hierarchy of conditions, but not up.
 As a consequence, CTSs have a special notion of bisimulation consisting of a family of traditional bisimulations $\sim_\phi$ (one for each condition $\phi\in \Phi$) such that $\mathord\sim_\phi\subseteq \mathord\sim_{\phi'}$, whenever $\phi'\leq_\Phi \phi$.
 Roughly, two states are behaviourally equivalent under a condition $\phi$ if and only if they are bisimilar (in the traditional sense) for every upgrade $\phi'\leq_\Phi \phi$.
 An interesting fact about a CTS is that there exists an equivalent model, called \emph{lattice transition system} (LaTS), which allows for a more compact representation of a CTS using the lattice of downward closed subsets of $\Phi$ (see \cite{CTS:Tase2017} for more details).
 In essence, this can be viewed as a lifting of the well-known Birkhoff's representation theorem to the case of transition systems.